Commentary: Three gun reforms every Republican should embrace

 But most importantly, the president can reassure Americans that our government refuses to sit idle in the face of horrific carnage, which has shattered families and our national psyche.
 Good policy makes good politics, and Trump has a clear way to win on both fronts.

-Scott Jennings is a Republican advisor, former special assistant to President George W. Bush and a CNN political commentator.
+Scott Jennings is a Republican adviser, former special assistant to President George W. Bush and a CNN political commentator.